 If you’re diligent about paying your credit card off in full each month, then using it to pay all of your recurring bills is a good way to streamline your finances.
 This way, you’ll know that everything is paid on time and you’ll only have to deal with paying one credit card bill each month.
 If you’re using a cash back rewards card, you could even earn money back for every dollar you charge to the card.

 Credit cards are a financial tool that should always be used responsibly.
 This means keeping your spending in check, paying off your balance and making smart decisions about the things you buy with credit.
 Knowing what you should or shouldn’t buy with plastic can help you get the most out of your card in the long run.
+At the same time, you should always use a credit card that rewards you for your purchases.
+Find a credit card that matches your spending habits with our credit card quiz.

 Photo Credit: ©iStock.com/TommasoT, ©iStock.com/jpgfactory, ©iStock.com/Geber86